EnzoPaganini/DataSciencePorfolio/README.md

 ## PowerBI Projects

-### Case study 1 - Sales Dashboard containing: a bar chart with sum of sales by year, a map plot with labor by state, a pie chart with shipping fie by factory, the sum of sales and finally, a table showing infos of each factory.
+### Case study 1 - Sales Dashboard containing:
+- a bar chart with sum of sales by year
+- a map plot with labor by state
+- a pie chart with shipping fie by factory
+- the sum of sales and finally
+- a table showing infos of each factory.

 <img src="imagens/EstudoCaso1.png" alt="hi" class="inline"/>